jtod/Hydra/README.md

 language implemented using Haskell.
 This is free and open source software released under the GPL-3 license.

+The system is documented in the User Guide, which is available in two
+formats: <a href="docs/UserGuide/HydraUserGuide.html">html</a> and <a href="docs/UserGuide/HydraUserGuide.org">org</a>.

 ## Installation

 Before using Hydra, you need some standard software tools.
 All of the